How often do you use your debit card? If you’re like most people, the answer is every day.

 Are you going to get rich with a program like this?
 Probably not.
 But it may mean you don’t have to struggle to figure out how you’re going to pay for those unexpected mechanic expenses.
 Not only that, but you may sleep more soundly knowing your savings is there to back you up.

 In order to build wealth, you should have money going into your savings account regularly, and coming out rarely.
 Unfortunately, most of us lack the discipline to move money into our savings accounts on a regular basis.
 Instead, we often opt to spend it.
 With an automatic savings program, however, you can boost your savings without even realizing it.

 For this reason, you should also continue to regularly contribute to your savings.
 And, to make this easier, you can look for programs that help you get a jump start on building wealth faster.
-Chime, for example, has a feature that allows you to automatically transfer 10% of each paycheck into your savings account.
-If you do this – while still counting on your round up pennies – you’ll be well on your way to meeting your savings goals.
+Chime, for example, has a feature that allows you to automatically transfer a percentage of each paycheck into your savings account.
+If you do this – while still counting on your round-up pennies – you’ll be well on your way to meeting your savings goals.